 Mix and match evolved as a result of designers learning to fully appreciate the power of accessories to change and enhance a basic, neutral palette.
 Often this is achieved by using pale walls with stylish and relatively inexpensive plain laminate flooring, then dressing the interior using keynote additions.
 While wall-to-wall carpeting and matching furniture – such as a three-piece suite – once represented the ultimate design statement, contemporary designers, and style-conscious trendsetters have moved further and further away from these traditional notions, becoming more experimental and adventurous.

-The mix and match ideas that create an inviting, welcoming kitchen space include lovely unusual colours that add warmth, whether you are painting walls, tiling them or using wallpaper.
+The mix and match ideas that create an inviting, welcoming kitchen space include lovely unusual colors that add warmth, whether you are painting walls, tiling them or using wallpaper.
 Originally, fitted kitchens were designed to achieve a streamlined effect, thus, cabinets were of a single colour and everything matched.
 To move beyond this, mix things up a little – change your kitchen cabinet fronts, for example, so that some doors have slightly different contours or are made from other materials.
 Mix up your china and crockery, choosing a variety of patterns, and display these in open-fronted cabinets, rather than hiding them away behind closed doors.

 Pale walls and flooring cry out for bold patterns and prints on area rugs, throws or cushions.
 Choose plain furniture in subtle tones to make this more effective, with the possibility of one or two signature items to add to the overall look.
 If you are using a lot of textiles, you may want to consider dressing your windows with shutters rather than drapes or blinds, as these can be finished in a variety of shades to blend with your chosen colour palette.

-Your bedroom décor should aim to be restful and relaxing, and a neutral background with softer, muted colours helps, however, this doesn’t mean you can’t experiment a little.
+Your bedroom décor should aim to be restful and relaxing, and a neutral background with softer, muted colors helps, however, this doesn’t mean you can’t experiment a little.
 Choose exotic, plush fabrics for cushions and throws in patterns that perhaps reflect your fondest childhood memories or even the hues and designs of your favorite holiday destinations.
 This is a great way to recall the culture and heritage of places remembered from your travels.

 To create successful mix and match – as opposed to mix and clash – interiors, there are a few simple rules you can follow: